nickbauman/push-tool-research/async_golang/README.md

 The Go language compiler requires very strict layout of your code and environment.
 Therefore this language package looks the way it does.

-The following is my `go env` output:
+The following is my `go env` output, YMMV:

     nick@nickb-gup:~/workspaces/push-tool-research/async_golang$ go env
     GOARCH="amd64"